×

 Hands-on experience

-Students enrolled in the Health Justice Project Clinic may be involved in a variety of ways including outreach and education for medical partners and their patients, developing resources for patients and providers, policy advocacy, and direct legal services to patients.
-Practice areas vary each semester depending on the issues identified by our health partners through referrals but may include public benefits, access to health care, disability, housing, utilities, medical debt, family law, education, and other areas of law which impact the health and well-being of Erie’s patients.
-Students enrolled in the clinic will be the primary point of contact for their clients and will be responsible for all aspects of their client’s cases.
+Students enrolled in the Health Justice Project Clinic course may be involved in advocacy in a variety of ways including outreach and education for medical partners and community members, developing resources for patients and providers, policy advocacy, and direct legal services to patients.
+Practice areas vary each semester depending on the issues identified by our health partners through referrals but may include public benefits, access to health care, disability, housing, utilities, medical debt, family law, education, immigration, and other areas of law which impact the health and well-being of clients.
+Law students enrolled in the clinic will be the lead counsel on their cases and work with social work and medical student partners to advocate for their clients social and legal needs.
 Students will learn critical lawyering skills through a combination of a seminar class, intensive case supervision, collaboration with HJPs partner organizations, and engagement in the practice of law.
+The HJP offers a part-time and full-time clinic opportunity for students in their 2L, 3L or 4L years.

 Contact Us